 With these first principles in mind, ask: what can my buyer do to stay clear of being a participant in what the seller’s creditors will later argue is such an inequitable result?
 Here are two rules of thumb:

 First, buy through a competitive process.
 Many judges believe (and those who don’t, respectfully, should) that the best indicator of value is what a willing buyer will pay at a commercially reasonable sale.
 Can you instead hire a valuation expert and rely on that expert’s opinion?
 Well, like chicken soup, it can’t hurt.
 But my view is that nothing beats a real auction that is done “right” (what this means can be the subject of its own article).
 That can be a magic bullet with which a buyer defeats a constructive fraudulent transfer claim.
 Needless to say, competition may result in you not getting the deal; what you do is a judgment call, based on the facts of each situation.

 Second, create facts to weaken any successor liability claim.

-Follow these two basic rules of thumb and you will increase your chances of not wearing a target on your back that invites litigation and you will be better positioned to defend litigation if it comes.
+Follow these two basic rules of thumb, and you will increase your chances of not wearing a target on your back that invites litigation.
+You will be better positioned to defend litigation if it comes.
 Is there more to it?
 Of course there is.
 As the beginning of the article states, a little bit of learning is a dangerous thing.